How To Reduce Inheritance Tax?

 A qualifying non-UK pension scheme (QNUPS) is an overseas pension scheme.
 The main features of a QNUPS are as follows:

-• Contributions into the scheme do not attract tax relief
+• Contributions to the scheme do not attract tax relief

 • There is no greatest level of contributions, although HMRC may see large contributions.
 Like tax avoidance, if they affected the individual’s standard of living